NormFrenette/GatsbyBlog/content/blog/Looper/parts-list/index.md

 ##### Transistor

-The circuit requires one **NPN BC549 transitor**.
+The circuit requires one **NPN BC549 transistor**.
 If you don't already have transistors - buy that one.

-Alternate transitor choice:  the BC550 is more or less a direct replacement.
+Alternate transistor choice:  the BC550 is more or less a direct replacement.

 I use this transistor because it is a low noise transistor - which is useful in audio circuits.
 There are many vintage circuit that use the 2n2222 as well.
 I have not tested that one - but if you have one of those instead, I would try it.